-At Pleasant Valley Veterinary Clinic in Tonganoxie, we believe that one of the most important aspects of caring for your pet’s health is vaccinating him or her against possible diseases.
+At Pleasant Valley Veterinary Clinic, we believe that one of the most important aspects of caring for your pet’s health is vaccinating him or her against possible diseases.
 There are a variety of diseases which affect our pets, and other animals, so proper vaccination is vital to protecting them from many types of illnesses.

 by Susan Nelson, DVM

 Courtesy of KSU Veterinary Health Center (Pet Health Center) website